How to help Capital Gazette journalists after the Annapolis newsroom shooting

 Following Thursday's shooting at the Capital Gazette newsroom in Annapolis, Maryland, a fundraiser was set up to help the journalists affected by the tragedy that left five dead.

-Bloomberg Government reporter Madi Alexander launched a GoFundMe for the newsroom, which had raised more than $112,000 as of noon Friday.
+Bloomberg Government reporter Madi Alexander launched a GoFundMe for the newsroom, which had raised more than $153,000 as of Friday afternoon.

 "Our hearts break for our colleagues in Annapolis and we want to do whatever we possibly can to help them pay for medical bills, funeral costs, newsroom repairs, and any other unforeseen expenses that might arise as a result of this terrible shooting," she wrote.